-Agbaria’s paintings replete with architectural and ornamental elements, such as those that were laid atop the floor of his parents’ home.
+In Weaving and Cracks, paintings replete with architectural and ornamental elements, such as those that were laid atop the floor of Agbaria’s parents’ home.
 These works echo childhood memories in the sense of nostalgia for home.
 Both the rug, an implement in the Muslim religious rite that is thought to play a quintessentially spiritual role, and the arabesque metaphor, expressing the wondrous and complex structure of the world and its harmonic perfection, are used by Agbaria in his account of the inanimate place where he lives.

-The beautiful and colorful rug paintings tempt viewers to approach and observe the painted details.
+The lovely colorful rug paintings tempt viewers to approach and observe the painted details.
 Concurrently, however, they raise viewers’ flesh by transporting them from one memory of time and place to a different memory of a different time and place.
-On one rug appears a bulldozer shovel, an instrument of destruction; on another we see an airplane with a swift red flourish of the brush; and at the bottom of yet another rug a warship materializes.
+On one rug appears a bulldozer shovel, an instrument of destruction; on another, we see an airplane with a swift red flourish of the brush; and at the bottom of yet another rug, a warship materializes.